mimachniak/sysopslife.pages/_posts/2026-08-31-azure-guest-by-azure-policy.md

 - Permissions to register the provider, upload to the storage account, create policy definitions, and assign policies at the chosen scope.
 - A package URI reachable by the target machines.
 A blob SAS URL is convenient for testing; use a durable, controlled access design for production.

+For the Azure-side VM preparation, including the required Guest Configuration extension, identity, and resource provider setup, see [Azure Custom Guest Configuration with PowerShell DSC and Azure Guest Configuration](https://mmachniak.net/2026/07/21/azure-guest-configuration/).
+Complete that setup before assigning the deployment policy described in this article.

 Register the provider once per subscription:

 ```powershell